 This Outline Audit Plan specifies my statutory responsibilities as your external auditor and to fulfil my obligations under the Code of Audit Practice.
 It also sets out details of my audit team and key dates for delivering my audit team's activities and planned outputs.
 I intend sharing a Detailed Audit Plan later in the year following the completion of my planning work.
-It will set out my estimated audit fee and the work my team intends undertaking to address the audit risks identified and other key areas of audit focus during 2023.
+It will set out my estimated audit fee and the work my team intends undertaking.